Tomato6966/erela.js/README.md

   - I use smt between 0.5 - 0.75 cause then the volume is not TOO LOUD at 100% (default) and not really earrapy at 150% (which users like to do when trolling ;) ) (for reference 1 is the same as not adding the option)

+- Works for discordeno too (just do guildId.toString() to save players in a queue [Click here for rest](https://github.com/Tomato6966/erela.js#discordeno) )

 <div align = "center">
     <img src = "https://solaris-site.netlify.app/projects/erelajs/images/transparent_logo.png">
     <hr>